OtbeyNat/tant3websys21/readme.txt

 The css I used in the quiz was taken from my previous lab's styling; i just changed the id's of the elements.

 Time did not permit me to include advanced css or javascript but I am proud of the fact that I was able to get the functions working

+The queries I used took heavy inspiration from lab 7 in which we made the gradebook